Osaka, Japan

 What do expats in Osaka appreciate most about the local culture?

 "Expats in Osaka often appreciate the local culture's emphasis on respect and politeness, which is deeply ingrained in everyday interactions.
 They also value the city's vibrant food culture, with Osaka often referred to as the "kitchen of Japan", offering a wide variety of delicious local dishes.
 The locals' strong sense of community and their willingness to help others, even strangers, is another aspect that expats find endearing.
 The city's rich history and tradition, visible in its many temples, shrines, and festivals, is also highly appreciated.
 Expats also enjoy the efficient public transportation system and the cleanliness of the city.
-Lastly, the balance between modernity and tradition in Osaka is something that expats find unique and appealing," said one expat who made the move to Osaka.
+Lastly, the balance between modernity and tradition in Osaka is something that expats find unique and appealing," remarked one expat living in Osaka, Japan.

 What do expats find most challenging?

 "Expats in Osaka often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and the Japanese language can be difficult to learn.
 The complex social etiquette, which includes specific rules for politeness, gift-giving, and behavior in public places, can also be difficult for foreigners to navigate.
 Additionally, the work culture in Japan is often very demanding, with long hours and high expectations for dedication and commitment, which can be a significant adjustment for expats.
 The concept of "saving face" or avoiding embarrassment at all costs is also deeply ingrained in Japanese culture, which can sometimes lead to misunderstandings or miscommunications.
-Lastly, the lack of diversity and the homogeneity of the society can make some expats feel isolated or out of place," said one expat who made the move to Osaka.
+Lastly, the lack of diversity and the homogeneity of the society can make some expats feel isolated or out of place," explained one expat living in Osaka, Japan.

 Is there a lot of crime in Osaka?